tederickson/te0701/README.md

 ![databaseSchema.png](databaseSchema.png)

 ## Run the Application
+1. Uncomment and provide the MySql password in src/main/resources/application-dev.properties

-Run the following command in a terminal window:
+2. Run the following command in a terminal window:

 ```bash
 mvn spring-boot:run -Dspring-boot.run.profiles=dev